-As an attorney, I cannot take back what happened to you, but I will work hard to make sure the at-fault party's insurance company provides fair and full compensation for the effects of your TBI.
-Everyone who walks through my door is treated with respect, and that is exactly what will be shown to you from the first time we speak until your case ends.
+I cannot take back what happened to you, but I will work hard to make sure the at-fault party's insurance company provides fair and full compensation for the effects of your TBI.
+Everyone who walks through my door is treated with respect, and that is exactly what you will be shown from the first time we speak until your case ends.

-If you or a loved one suffered a traumatic brain injury in South Carolina - be it in Columbia, Lexington, Charleston, or elsewhere - contact me today for a free consultation today at 803-790-2800 or by using the live chat feature below.
-You are also invited to request a free copy of my book, Your Guide to South Carolina Personal Injury and Workers' Compensation.
+If you or a loved one suffered a TBI in South Carolina - be it in Columbia, Charleston, Greenville, or elsewhere - contact me today for a free consultation at 803-790-2800 or by using the live chat feature below.